How to connect and sync Bryntum Scheduler to Microsoft Teams

 Setting up Microsoft 365 authentication in the JavaScript app

-To get data using the Microsoft Graph REST API, our app needs to prove that we’re the owners of the app that we just created in Azure AD.
-Your application will get an access token from Azure AD and include it in each request to Microsoft Graph.
-After this is set up, users will be able to sign into your app using their Microsoft 365 account.
+To get data using the Microsoft Graph REST API, our app needs to prove that we’re the owners of the app that we just created in Microsoft Entra.
+Your application will get an access token from Microsoft Entra and include it in each request to Microsoft Graph.
+After this is set up, users will be able to sign in to your app using their Microsoft 365 account.
 This means that you won’t have to implement authentication in your app or maintain users’ credentials.

 const msalConfig = {